Alp-0zturk/final/Python_documentation_guide.md

 ## Github Pages
 > Github Pages can be used to create a website, to release the documentation and make it more accessible. <br />
-> In this tutorial documentation will be uploaded to a seperate github repository but you can upload to an empty subfolder of a github project.
+> In this part documentation will be uploaded to a seperate github repository but you can upload to an empty subfolder of a github project.

 1. Create a fresh empty repository with or without Readme.rm file.<br />
 2. Create a subfolder called docs.<br />